Anatol Josepho: The Photomaton

+The US Patent was filed by Photomaton Inc March 27, 1925, and was granted on June 7 1927.

 Josepho's invention of the photo booth, known as the "Photomaton", debuted in September 1926 at 1659 Broadway Street in Manhattan, located in the heart of New York City.
 The Photomaton charged twenty-five cents for a strip of eight photos that were developed in eight minutes.
 The automation was achieved in a room that synchronized a coin controlled camera that featured a single source of diffuse light.
 White-gloved attendants stayed by the machine during hours of operation to control the crowds as well as to provide maintenance for the machine.
 Around 280,000 customers, for instance, waited the eight-minute process as reported by Time magazine in April 1927.
 The Photomaton Company was created to place Photomaton machines all over the country.
 Future President Franklin D. Roosevelt was a member of the board of directors.